lucabol/CSharpHaskell/Readme.md

 In Haskell, a simple function might be written as:
 ```haskell
    square :: Num a => a -> a
    square x = x * x
 ```

-Which in C# would look like the below.
+Which in C# looks like the below.

 ```csharp
     static int Square(int x) => x * x;